Montlake PTA Equity Fund

 What PTAs pay for can inform what changes are needed for all schools.
 This year, we will be sharing information on how to advocate so that all schools can receive what our PTA is funding for Montlake:

-• A counselor in every school.
+• Art teachers in every school.

 • More resources for students with learning differences: more staff and better ways to identify students with learning needs.